espruino/EspruinoDocs/info/Gadgetbridge.md

   * `Allow Intents` enables Bangle.js apps to interact with Android apps
   * `Sync Calendar Events` allows Gadgetbridge to send info on your Calendar events to Bangle.js, to be viewed with the `Agenda` app.

-On some phones, even though Gadgetbriddge requests permissions, they may not have been granted by default:
+On some phones, even though Gadgetbridge requests permissions, they may not have been granted by default:

 * Go to `Android Settings` on your Android Device
 * Go to `Apps` then `Permissions` then `Permissions`(again)
 * Now click `Calendar` and scroll down to `Bangle.js Gadgetbridge` and check if it is under `Allowed`.
 If not, click it under `Denied` and then click `Allow`
 * Now click `Location` and scroll down to `Bangle.js Gadgetbridge` and check if it is under `Allowed All the Time`.
 If it is, click it and then click `Allow`

+If you're using the [Play Store Gadgetbridge](https://play.google.com/store/apps/details?id=com.espruino.gadgetbridge.banglejs), you can also [sign up to be a tester](https://play.google.com/apps/testing/com.espruino.gadgetbridge.banglejs) - occasionally we will release a new version for testing before rolling it out to everyone and you'll get access to that.

 Bangle.js Gadgetbridge app